tiagopadua/gallifreyan.js/README.md

 gallifreyan.js
 ==============

-Javascript library to draw "gallifreyan" alphabet (the language of Time Lords - Dr. Who)
+This is a JavaScript library to draw words using the "gallifreyan" alphabet (used by the Time Lords, on the TV show Dr. Who).
+As pointer by the creator, it is not a language.
+It's just a cool way to write english words.

-This alphabet is not official, it was created by Loren Sherman.
+The alphabet is not official, it was created by © Loren Sherman.

 You can check it out on http://www.shermansplanet.com/gallifreyan